orbitalquark/textadept/doc/08_Preferences.md

 ## Buffer Properties

-Since Textadept runs *~/.textadept/init.lua* only once on startup, it is not the appropriate place to set per-buffer properties like indentation size or view-related properties like the behaviors for scrolling and autocompletion.
+Since Textadept runs *~/.textadept/init.lua* only once on startup, it is not the appropriate place to set per-buffer properties (like indentation size) or view-related properties (like the behaviors for scrolling and autocompletion).
 If you do set such properties in *~/.textadept/init.lua*, those settings only apply to the first buffer and view -- subsequent buffers and split views will not inherit those settings.
 Instead, put your settings in a